JabRef/user-documentation/en/Bibtex.md

 JabRef helps you work with your *BibTeX* databases, but there are still rules to keep in mind when editing your entries, to ensure that your database is treated properly by the *BibTeX* program.

+## JabRef's conventions

+### Fields in the header of a bib file

+JabRef stores the encoding of the file and (in case a shared [SQL database](https://help.jabref.org/en/SQLDatabase) is used) the ID of the shared database in the header of the bib file.

+#### Encoding

+`% Encoding: <encoding>`: States the encoding of a BibTeX file.
+E.g., `% Encoding: UTF-8`

+#### Shared Id

+To enable [auto save](https://help.jabref.org/en/Autosave), JabRef adds `% DBID: <id>` to the header.
+This helps JabRef identifying the SQL database where the file belongs.
+E.g., `% DBID: 2mvhh73ge3hc5fosdsvuoa808t`.

 ## Standard *BibTeX* fields

 There is a lot of different fields in *BibTeX*, and some additional fields that you can set in JabRef.